Worksheet: Noncommunicable Diseases

 - ACigarette smoke can destroy pathogens that may infect your lungs and airways.

-- BThe substances released in cigarette smoke can damage cilia in the lungs and cause infections like bronchitis.
+- CThe substances released in cigarette smoke can damage cilia in the lungs and cause infections like bronchitis.

-- ECigarette smoke can induce the release of enzymes that break down alveolar walls, which can lead to emphysema.
+- DCigarette smoke can induce the release of enzymes that break down alveolar walls, which can lead to emphysema.

 Which of the following is a risk factor for cirrhosis (liver disease)?